Pedro Luis Boitel: Jail and hunger strike

-As a Christian, Boitel became dissatisfied with political events in Cuba and formed a clandestine organization, The Movement to Recuperate the Revolution (MRR).
-In 1961 Boitel was detained and accused of conspiracy against the state, and was summarily sentenced to ten years in jail.
+In 1961 Boitel was sentenced to ten years in jail for conspiracy against the state.
 He was not released after the 10-year sentence.
 It is claimed that Boitel was tortured and beaten several times and that his mother Claretta was humiliated when she went to visit him in jail.
 The Inter-American Commission of Human Rights found that the Cuban government had violated Article I of the American Declaration on the Rights and Duties of Man in their treatment of the prisoner.
-Boitel sought authorization to leave Cuba but his requests were denied.

 On April 3, 1972, Boitel declared himself on hunger strike.
 After 53 days on hunger strike without receiving medical assistance and receiving only liquids, he died of starvation on May 25, 1972.
 His last days were related by his close friend, poet Armando Valladares.
 He was buried in an unmarked grave in the Cólon Cemetery in Havana.

 In 1973, the year after Boitel died, Claretta gave an interview about her son via a phone conversation with Tomás Regalado, a news editor for WFAB, a Spanish language radio station in Miami, Florida.
-The phone call was recorded for WFAB (with Claretta's permission), lasted for 20-minutes and aired on the station the same year (again, Claretta gave permission).
+The phone call lasted for 20-minutes and aired on the station the same year.
 The phone call was also notable because foreign telephone calls out of Cuba were closely monitored.
-This call was apparently unnoticed by the Cuban government who were unaware of it until it aired on the radio.
-The Cuban government bans journalists from having interviews with dissidents or their relatives.